-On January 1st 2017, I started this blog, as a place to write about my outdoor adventures, learning experiences, failures and encourage others to get outside at any skill level.
-In 2017, I also challenged myself to ask, before starting or continuing various activities, “Does this make me feel strong?
-Or will … Continue reading 2018 Year in Review
+(6 minute read) On January 1st 2017, I started this blog, as a place to write about my outdoor adventures, learning experiences, failures and encourage others to get outside at any skill level.
+That first year, I challenged myself to ask, before starting or continuing various activities, “Does this make me feel strong?
+Or will … Continue reading 2018 Year in Review!

 Im writing this on a gray Minnesota day, with a belly full of coffee and a Tobie's Cinnamon Roll as big as my head by my side.
 Since returning from our Superior Hiking Trail 100 Mile Hike, I have been working on slowing down a bit and recalibrating.
 Don't worry, I have some projects coming … Continue reading Escape to the Woods: Our North Shore Tiny House Adventure!

 FUN NEWS!
 Our Superior hiking Trail adventure is being featured all week as a series on the BSA Instagram page.
 Volunteering with our son's Boy Scout Troop has provided me with opportunities that have ignited a passion for the outdoors and empowered me to pursue adventure both inside and outside of Scouting activities.
 I'm grateful … Continue reading Lightweight Backpacking Tips: 5 ways I reduced my pack weight – Including packing list

 Guess what came in the mail last Saturday, on National Public Lands Day?!
 My North Country Trail 100 mile Challenge Patch!
 The North Country Trail is a footpath that is 4,600 miles(7,400 km) long from Crown Point in eastern New York to Lake Sakakawea State Park in central North Dakota.
 Thats almost as long as the … Continue reading Hike 52: Our Superior Hiking Trail Route